AssemblyAI/assemblyai-semantic-kernel/README.md

 You can get the transcript using `result.GetValue<string>()`.

 You can also upload local audio and video file.
 To do this:
-- Set the `TranscriptPlugin.AllowFileSystemAccess` property to `true`.
+- Set the `AssemblyAI:AllowFileSystemAccess` configuration to `true`.
 - Configure the `INPUT` variable with a local file path.

 ```csharp